Lovely, featured image provided by Melba Bonds

 The last part of the verse reminds us that we can’t achieve full holiness by ourselves or just through good deeds.
 However, if we love Him, we will feel sorrow when we sin.

-John 14:15 If you love Me, you will keep My commandments.
-CSB
+If you love Me, you will keep My commandments.
+John 14:15 CSB

 We should quickly confess our sins, and by God’s grace, we can continue our journey knowing that He has removed our sin as far as the east is from the west.

-Psalm 103:12 As far as the east is from the west, so far has he removed our transgressions from us.
-CSB
+As far as the east is from the west,

 Eric Liddell had almost twenty years to spend serving the Savior in China.
 He had no idea that his time may be long or short.
 That didn’t matter.
 What mattered to Eric was treasuring every single day.